sheymor21/PokemonGacha/README.md

 # PokemonGacha

-Simple API for Booking management using .Net core and Docker
+Simple API which use and manage the information of Pokemon oficial api using .Net core and Docker

 # Dependencies

-- .NET8
+- .NET core 8
 - MongoDB
 # How to Run